Korean Air Flight 858: Background

 On 27 November, two guidance officers who had arrived in Yugoslavia by train from Vienna gave them the time bomb, a Panasonic transistor radio made in Japan, which contained explosives, a detonator, and a bottle of liquid explosive intended to intensify the blast, disguised as a liquor bottle.
 The next day, they left Belgrade for Saddam International Airport, Baghdad, Iraq, on an Iraqi Airways flight.
 At the airport, they waited three hours and 30 minutes for the arrival of KAL 858—the target of their operation—which took off at around 11:30 p.m.
 The two bombers planted the improvised explosive device above their seats, 7B and 7C, and disembarked the aircraft at Abu Dhabi International Airport.

 After the attack, the bombers attempted to fly from Abu Dhabi to Amman, Jordan—the first leg of their planned escape route—but there were complications with airport authorities regarding their travel visas; therefore, they were forced to fly to Bahrain, where they agreed they would travel to Rome.
-However, the bombers' passports were identified as forgeries at the airport in Bahrain.
+However, the authorities there became suspicious about their travel movements and the bombers' passports were identified as forgeries at the airport in Bahrain.
 Realising that they were about to be taken into custody, they both attempted suicide by ingesting cyanide hidden inside cigarettes.
-Kim Sung-il (as Hachiya Shinichi (蜂谷眞一)) was rushed to the hospital where he was pronounced dead, but the female, 25-year-old Kim Hyon-hui (as Hachiya Mayumi (蜂谷眞由美)), survived.
+Kim Sung-il (as Shinichi Hachiya) was rushed to the hospital where he was pronounced dead, but the female, 25-year-old Kim Hyon-hui (as Mayumi Hachiya), survived.
 The body of Kim Sung-il was sent to South Korea and subsequently buried in the Cemetery for North Korean and Chinese Soldiers.